unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

  *  Previewing a form is only available to the website administrator.
  *  Being in preview mode does not change form behavior.
 All emails will be sent, all processors will be processed.
- * We recommend that you do your final form testing on a published page using the form’s shortcode while logged out.
+ * We recommend that you do your final form testing on a published page using the formâ€™s shortcode while logged out.

 = How Do I Configure Form Settings? =